Boost psychological well-being with coaching

 What is meant by psychological well-being?

 When people talk about psychological well-being, they generally mean the health and wellness of the mind.
-When you are psychologically well, you have positive feelings about yourself, you’re content with your situation in life, and you feel optimistic for the future.
+When you are psychologically well, you have positive feelings about yourself, you’re content with your situation in life, and you feel optimistic about the future.

 Is psychological well-being the same as mental health?